sohamb37/COIL-D_codes/README.md

 - **python3 combine_translated_files.py /path/to/parent/folder -o -- output desired path/ to save/ the combined text** is used to combine and save the files organized by language pair, domain, and type. (optional) <br />
 - **python3 combine_translated_files.py /path/to/parent/folder -c -- csv desired path/ to save the statistics/ as csv file** is used to save the display stats as csv file.(optional) <br />

+## combine_translated_files_v2.py : <br />

+Updates: <br />
+- **python3 combine_translated_files.py /path/to/parent/folder -cons -- consortium desired path/ to save the combined source_translated/ as text file** is used to save the combined source_translated files, maintaining the same directory structure in the given path to be shared with the other consortium members. <br />
+- Improved the process_translation_files function to add the header only once per combined file. <br />
+- Corrected the count_lines_and_words function.